timurozkul/Spark-Ada-Projects/readMe.txt

+#Read Me
 These are projects have been built with Ada programming language and SPARK subset.
 These were assignments from Swansea Universirty Critical Systems module for my Masters program.
 This module introduces techniques for developing critical systems, especially safety critical systems.
-These assignments are suppose to simulate critical infrastructure programs.
+These assignments simulate critical infrastructure programs.